 Cheeky, energetic, and with an enviably positive outlook on life is Alexandra Maia.
 She was born in Portugal.
 She studied in the UK, gained work experience in Singapore, and recently set up a hybrid social media consultancy in Dubai by the name of House of Social.
 And she was once brazenly criticized for “having blue hair and wearing tight jeans in a Muslim country”, a reproval that she graciously addressed by speaking up against hatred and division of any kind.

-Naturally, the social media expert has some serious opinions on how you should handle your accounts – be they on Instagram, Facebook, Twitter, or Snapchat – so we decided to have a little fun following her sold-out masterclass at the recent Emirates Airline Festival of Literature.
-Here, Savoir Flair plays a little fill-in-the-blanks game with Maia to see what we – and you – can do to be a bit more savvy in the world of social media.
+Naturally, the social media expert has some serious opinions on how you should handle your accounts – be they on Instagram, Facebook, Twitter, or Snapchat – so we decided to have a little fun with the social media whiz.
+Here, Savoir Flair plays a little fill-in-the-blanks game with Maia to see what we – and you – can do to be more savvy with your cell.

 A rookie social media mistake to avoid is:

 My biggest pet peeve about social media is:

 People still buying followers!
 Do you buy friends?
 Not if you want long-lasting and meaningful relationships!
 The same concept applies to social media.

 In my opinion, people get way too caught up in:

 How many people followed and unfollowed them today.
 If you only care about your numbers, you’ve already lost this game.
 It’s much bigger than that – it’s about people and the impact you can have on them!